iterative/terraform-provider-iterative/README.md

 ## Future Plans

 TPI is a CLI tool bringing the power of bare-metal cloud to a bare-metal local laptop.
 We're working on more featureful and visual interfaces.
-We'd also like to have more native support for distributed (multi-instance) training, more data sync optimisations & options, and tighter ecosystem integration with tools such as [DVC](https://dvc.org).
+We'd also like to have more native support for distributed (multi-instance) training, more data sync optimizations & options, and tighter ecosystem integration with tools such as [DVC](https://dvc.org).
 Plus of course more examples for Data Scientists and Machine Learning Engineers - from Jupyter, VSCode, and Codespaces to improving the live logging/monitoring/reporting experience.

 ## Help